Certified Robustness to Data Poisoning in Gradient-Based Training: Methodology

 \subsection{Algorithm Analysis and Discussion}

-Figure \ref{fig:halfmoons} visualizes the resulting worst-case decision boundaries for a simple binary classifier.
-We chose adversary parameters that produce similar bounds across the four plots to demonstrate how the bounds scale with each parameter.
-In this classification setting, label poisoning results in looser bounds than feature space poisoning, with $m=1$ producing bounds of approximately the same width as $n=50$.
+Figure \ref{fig:halfmoons} visualizes the resulting worst-case decision boundaries for a simple binary classifier consisting of a neural network with a hidden layer of 128 neurons.
+In this classification setting, label poisoning results in looser bounds than feature space poisoning, with $n=5$ producing bounds of approximately the same width as $n=200$.
 This is due to the relatively large interval introduced by a label flipping attack $y^{(i)} \in \{0, 1\}$, compared to an interval of width $\epsilon$ introduced in a feature-space attack.
+We also emphasise that Algorithm~\ref{alg:abstractgradtrain} assumes at most $n$ poisoned points \textit{per batch}, rather than per dataset.
+In regression settings, label poisoning is relatively weaker than feature poisoning for a given strength $\epsilon = \nu$, since the feature-space interval propagates through both the forward and backward training passes, while the label only participates in the backward pass.
+This effect is particularly pronounced in deep networks, since interval / CROWN bounds tend to weaken exponentially with depth~\citep{MaoMFV24,sosnin2024scaling}.

-In regression settings, label poisoning is relatively weaker than feature poisoning for a given strength $\epsilon = \gamma$, since the feature-space interval propagates through both the forward and backward training passes, while the label only participates in the backward pass.
-This effect is particularly pronounced in deep networks, since interval/CROWN bounds tend to weaken exponentially with depth~\citep{MaoMFV24,sosnin2024scaling}.
+\paragraph{Computing Certificates of Poisoning Robustness.} Algorithm~\ref{alg:abstractgradtrain} returns valid parameter-space bounds $[\theta_L, \theta_U]$ for a given poisoning adversary.
+To provide certificates of poisoning robustness for a specific query at a point $x$, we first bound the model output $f^\theta(x)$ for all $\theta \in [\theta_L, \theta_U]$ using the bound-propagation procedure described above.
+In classification settings, the robustness of the prediction can then be certified by checking if the lower bound on the output logit for the target class is greater than the upper bounds of all other classes (i.e. $[f_j^\theta(x)]_L \geq [f_i^\theta(x)]_U \forall i \neq j$).
+If this condition is satisfied, then the model always predicts class $j$ at the point $x$ for all parameters within our parameter-space bounds, and thus this prediction is certifiably robust to poisoning.
+Details on computing bounds on other adversary goals can be found in Appendix~\ref{app:objectives}.

-\paragraph{Comparison to Interval Bound Propagation.} The CROWN algorithm in \S~\ref{subsec:forwardbounds} is not strictly tighter than interval bound propagation (IBP).
-Specifically, the non-associativity of double-interval matrix multiplication leads to significantly different intervals depending on the order in which the multiplications are performed: IBP performs interval matrix multiplications in a `forwards' ordering, while CROWN uses a `backwards' ordering.
+\paragraph{Comparison to Interval Bound Propagation.} The CROWN algorithm in \S\ref{subsec:forwardbounds} is not strictly tighter than interval bound propagation (IBP).
+Specifically, the non-associativity of double-interval matrix multiplication leads to significantly different interval sizes depending on the order in which the multiplications are performed: IBP performs interval matrix multiplications in a `forwards' ordering, while CROWN uses a `backwards' ordering.
 Empirically, we observe that CROWN tends to be tighter for deeper networks, while IBP may outperform CROWN for smaller networks.
 In our numerical experiments, we compute both CROWN and IBP bounds and take the element-wise tightest bound.